 - The Mindfulness App (free for seven days, then $9.99 per month) offers personalized guided meditation sessions, mindfulness courses, meditation reminders and mindful notices to keep you focused throughout the day.

-- Calm (free) helps you learn the life-changing practice of meditation with breathing exercises, sleep stories to help you fall asleep, classes taught by renowned experts, nature sounds and music to help you relax.
+- Calm (free for seven days, then $14.99 per month or $69.99 per year) helps you learn the life-changing practice of meditation with breathing exercises, sleep stories to help you fall asleep, classes taught by renowned experts, nature sounds and music to help you relax.